 Harmful Content Statement

-Language in our library catalog
+Descriptions in our library catalog

 Our collection, much like our community, is diverse and dynamic.
 Part of organizing materials in our collection includes the use of standardized metadata and descriptions in our catalog.
 At the Library, we are committed to creating inclusive descriptions that accurately describe our materials.
 However, we recognize that there may be language in our collection descriptions that are outdated, insensitive or inaccurate.
 Such descriptions do not reflect the Library’s viewpoint, but rather the social attitudes and circumstances of the period or place in which it was created.
 We are dedicated to finding ways to mitigate use of harmful language in descriptions in our catalog.